MaloPolese/MaloPolese/README.md

 ### 🧙🏻‍♀️ About me:

-- 👨🏻‍💻 I work at Neusta
+- 👨🏻‍💻 I for workd for an aircraft manufacturer
 - 🇫🇷 I'm french
 </div>